robur-coop/unikernels/README.md

 The [`primary`](primary/) subdirectory contains an unikernel with the hardcoded zone (in its [unikernel.ml](primary/unikernel.ml)) named `mirage` and some resource records.
-It also configures several TSIG keys, one for the seconday, another for update, transfer, and key-management.
+It also configures several TSIG keys, one for the secondary, one for update operations and another one for transfer operations.

 The [`primary-with-zone`](primary-with-zone/) contains no hardcoded configuration, but serves [`data/zone`](primary-with-zone/data/zone) instead.